microsoft/build25-LAB309/Lab-Instructions/Exercise-2.md

 # Exercise 2: Add AI Search

-> [!Goal]
+> [!Note]
-> Add AI search functionality to your app, add data for the search, and redeploy.
+> Goal: Add AI search functionality to your app, add data for the search, and redeploy.

 ## Module overview